MoseleyBioinformaticsLab/nmrstarlib/docs/tutorial.rst

 Accessing and manipulating data from a single StarFile
 ------------------------------------------------------

-Since :class:`~nmrstarlib.nmrstarlib.StarFile` is a python :py:class:`collections.OrderedDict`,
+Since :class:`~nmrstarlib.nmrstarlib.StarFile` is a Python :py:class:`collections.OrderedDict`,
-data can be accessed and manipulated as with any regular python :py:class:`dict` object using bracket accessors.
+data can be accessed and manipulated as with any regular Python :py:class:`dict` object using bracket accessors.

    * Accessing data in :class:`~nmrstarlib.nmrstarlib.StarFile`: